pixie-lang/pixie/README.md

 * Pixie implements its own virtual machine.
 It does not run on the JVM, CLR or Python VM.
 It implements its own bytecode, has its own GC and JIT.
 And it's small.
 Currently the interpreter, JIT, GC, and stdlib clock in at about 5.5MB once compiled down to an executable.

 * The JIT makes some things fast.
 Very fast.
 Code like the following compiles down to a loop with 6 CPU instructions.
-While this may not be too impressive for any language that uses a tracing jit, it is faily unique for a language as young as Pixie.
+While this may not be too impressive for any language that uses a tracing jit, it is fairly unique for a language as young as Pixie.

 ```clojure